techstreams/TSContactForm/README.md

 > There are **two** methods available for installing TSContactForm.

-#### Method #1:  TSScriptCopy Application Install
+#### Method #1:  Make a Copy of the Google Form

-See the [TSContactForm documentation](https://techstreams.github.io/TSContactForm) for TSScriptCopy installation instructions.
+See the [TSContactForm documentation](https://techstreams.github.io/TSContactForm) for form copy instructions.

-*NOTE: The TSScriptCopy application is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)*

 #### Method #2:  Manual Install